TUBAF-IfI-LiaScript/VL_EAVD/04_Kontrollstrukturen.md

 	return 0;
 }
 ```
-@JSCPP(@input, )
+@JSCPP.eval

 ### GoTo or not GoTo?

-`Goto` erlaubt es Sprungmarken (Labels) zu definieren und bei der Anweisung, die diese referenziert die Ausführung fortzusetzen.
-Konsequenterweise ist damit aber eine nahezu beliebige Auflösung der Ordnung des Codes möglich.
+`Goto` erlaubt es Sprungmarken (Labels) zu definieren und bei der Anweisung, die
+diese referenziert die Ausführung fortzusetzen.
+Konsequenterweise ist damit aber
+eine nahezu beliebige Auflösung der Ordnung des Codes möglich.

-*Use of goto statement is highly discouraged in any programming language because it makes difficult to trace the control flow of a program, making the program hard to understand and hard to modify.
-Any program that uses a goto can be rewritten to avoid them.*
+> Use of `goto` statement is highly discouraged in any programming language
+> because it makes difficult to trace the control flow of a program, making the
+> program hard to understand and hard to modify.
+Any program that uses a `goto`
+> can be rewritten to avoid them.

 ```cpp                     gotoExample.c
 #include <stdio.h>